-One of the biggest common denominators amongst people who lost over 50 pounds is they all switched over to drinking water.
+One of the biggest common denominators among people who lost over 50 pounds is they all switched over to drinking predominantly water.
 They gave up the sodas and sugary drinks and instead quenched their thirst with water.
 This tip alone helped hundreds of people lose weight.

 Keep a Food Journal

 What a boring and tedious job, but probably one of the most effective undertakings for losing weight.
 There is no getting around calorie balance.
 If you want to lose weight, you have to eat less than you burn.
-I personally use the LoseIt app to track my food calories (calories in), and the BodyMedia FIT Armband to track my daily calorie burn (calories out).
+I personally use the LoseIt app to track my food calories.
+If you need a good place to start with your calories you can check out my calorie calculator.

 Control Portion Sizes